fichmann/s3-lambda-transcribe/README.md

 ## Parameter Details

-* AudioBucketName: unique name of an S3 bucket for mp3 uploads (.mp3)
+* AudioBucketName: unique name of an S3 bucket for audio uploads (.mp3/.mp4/.wav/etc)
 * TranscribeBucketName: unique name of S3 bucket for transcription result (.json)
-* ConvertBucketName: unique name of S3 bucket for converted transcript (.txt, .pdf, .doc)
+* ConvertBucketName: unique name of S3 bucket for converted transcript (.txt)
 * DefaultLanguageCode: The language code of your audio file (en-US)

 ## How it works